-Athens had become the capital of the Kingdom of Greece in 1834, only eight years before the first picture of the Acropolis had been taken.
+Athens had become the capital of the Kingdom of Greece in 1834, only eight years before the first picture of the Acropolis was taken.

 At the time, the city was a small town, almost ruined due to the long Greek War of Independence that ultimately led to Greece’s liberation.

 It is worth mentioning that this was the period when Georg Maurer, the Regent of the new Greek state, said that “Athens, which before the Liberation War had about 3,000 houses, now doesn’t even have 300.
 The rest have been turned into an amorphous pile of stones.”

 The 1840s and 1850s were the decades when the city of Athens began to take its modern shape, with its emblematic buildings built at that time, including today’s Parliament House.